List of Green Lanterns: Laira

-Laira is a female humanoid Green Lantern with purple skin and auburn hair.
-She first appeared in Green Lantern Corps Quarterly #6 (Fall 1993) in the story entitled "What Price Honor?", written by Ruben Diaz.

-Laira is from the planet Jayd in space sector 112.
+Laira Omoto is from the planet Jayd in space sector 112.
 She is trained by her father Kentor Omoto to take over his role as a soldier of the Guardians of the Universe; a Green Lantern of her sector.
-After the disappearance of her father during the Crisis on Infinite Earths and the proclamation by the Guardians that he is dead, she is considered for the post of ring bearer and Green Lantern of her sector.
+After the disappearance of her father during "Crisis on Infinite Earths" and the proclamation by the Guardians that he is dead, she is considered for the post of ring bearer and Green Lantern of her sector.
 Her instructor turns out to be Ke'Haan of Varva: Kilowog's second in command, known for his tough-as-nails training.
 Eager to please and find a kindred spirit of honor within her teacher, she becomes his prized pupil.

-To complete her training, Laira is sent to the city of X'ol on her home planet, where she must confront her father, who is not actually dead.
-She is later discovered by a reformed Hal Jordan and Guy Gardner being held captive by the Manhunters with the other "Lost Lanterns" including Kreon and Tomar-Tu.
-With the help of Jordan and Gardner, the Lost Lanterns put an end to the Manhunter planet of Biot and return to Oa.
-She then resumes her duties as Green Lantern of her sector.

 During the Sinestro Corps War event, Laira and the Lost Lanterns come to Hal Jordan's aid on Qward.
 The group splits up, with Laira, Ke'Haan and Boodikka searching for Ion, and Hal, Graf Toren, and Tomar-Tu looking for John Stewart and Guy Gardner.
 Laira's group encounters the Anti-Monitor, who kills Ke'Haan, but they are able to recover Ion and return to Oa.